SurveyCTO-field-plug-ins/example-metadata/README.md

 # example-metadata
-A simple field plug-in to demonstrate using field metadata.
+**Note: this plug-in is in active development and is not yet ready to test*